supervisely-ecosystem/vitpose/serve/README.md

 ![image](https://user-images.githubusercontent.com/91027877/221755657-4a573c23-f478-4167-bbce-7c93de11a330.png)

-If you selected model for animal pose estimation, you will also see list of supported animal species and basic information about pitfalls of animal pose estimation:
+If you select model for animal pose estimation, you will also see list of supported animal species and basic information about pitfalls of animal pose estimation:

 ![screenshot-dev-supervise-ly-apps-7412-sessions-28159-1677553835357](https://user-images.githubusercontent.com/91027877/221749128-99812eca-30ae-48ef-b43f-ce73b92cd471.png)